 We supplied a receipt of purchase and instruction manual as proof of ownership but were a little worried about proving that we had lost it in the river (no police report!).
 The best we could come up with was a written declaration from one of the employees at from the white water rafting company, confirming that the camera was indeed lost in the river.

 As it turned out, that was enough, and we received a refund for the value of the camera promptly after the claim was received (around £270 at the time, excluding the £75 excess).
 We were impressed with the service, speed of all communication and their understanding that we had tried our best to prove that the camera was lost.

 Before travelling we purchased worldwide travel insurance from True Traveller, our policy was for 18 months with addons: winter, adventure, baggage, electronics.

 Whilst in Canada, after a period of dizziness I decided to visit a walk-in GP in Vancouver to get checked out.
-Post investigation, the GP put it down to working on a laptop all day and referred me on to a physiotherapy.
-I was relieved that the dizziness was nothing too serious, the doctor ruled out any brain related issues.
+Post investigation, the GP put it down to working on a laptop all day and referred me on to a physiotherapist.
+I was relieved that the dizziness was nothing too serious, the doctor ruled out any brain-related issues.